Heppymon/Core/readme.md

 Here will be a description of root services, adapters and controllers

+### Docker

+Description of the Dokerfiles and the launch of the project

 # Architecture

 There will be a link to miro with a ready-made architecture when the project is at the "visualization required" stage.
 Until then, I do not see the point in preparing a scheme, since I do not know in advance with which libraries and in what form it will work.